-Jammu and Kashmir (J&K) is the Northern-most state of India and shares its borders with Himachal Pradesh and Punjab, and the neighbouring countries of Pakistan, China and Afghanistan.
-The state consists of three regions: Jammu, the Kashmir valley and Ladakh.
+Jammu and Kashmir (J&K) is the northern-most state of India and shares its borders with Himachal Pradesh and Punjab, and the neighboring countries of Pakistan, China and Afghanistan.
+The state consists of three regions - Jammu, the Kashmir valley and Ladakh.

 The natural beauty and picturesque locations have made it a favoured destination for tourists across the world.
 Jammu is famous for its temples, while the Kashmir Valley is known for its lakes and gardens.
 J&K expects to witness 22.7 million tourist arrivals in FY 2020 compared to 9.5 million arrivals in FY 2014.

 J&K has agro-climatic conditions best suited for horticulture and floriculture.
 Horticulture is the mainstay of the rural economy, providing employment to large number of local inhabitants.
 The state’s share in the overall apple production in India increased from 65.97 per cent in 2013-14 to 72.22 per cent in 2014-15.
 The total production of apples in J&K stood at around 1.82 million tonnes (MT) in 2014-15.
 The state is also a major exporter of walnut & its international market share is about seven per cent.